 We queried survey participants regarding their perspectives on harm reduction philosophies and counseling practices.
-ID physicians largely reported positive attitudes toward harm reduction strategies.
+ID physicians largely reported positive attitudes towards harm reduction strategies.
 When asked to rate their agreement with specific statements, only a minority believed that recommending needle exchanges and/or safe injection practices enabled drug use (9.7%), while most either disagreed (28.7%) or strongly disagreed (51.7%) with that sentiment.
-However, when asked to describe their routine clinical practices, only 170 of 375 (45%) reported routinely incorporating harm reduction education on safer injection strategies into patient care.
-Among the 198 physicians who reported not providing counseling on safer injection strategies, the most common reason was that they had limited time with patients and wished to emphasize antibiotic therapy or other medical issues (122 of 198 [62%]), followed closely by physicians reporting that they did not feel educated or have appropriate training on safer injection strategies (108 of 198 [55%]) and/or that they believed that counseling on safer injection strategies was better addressed by other services (93 of 198 [47%]).
-Only a minority of
+However, when asked to describe their routine clinical practices, only 170/375 (45%) reported routinely incorporating harm reduction education on safer injection strategies into patient care.
+Among the 198 physicians who reported not providing counseling on safer injection strategies, the most common reason was that they had limited time with patients and wished to emphasize antibiotic therapy or other medical issues (122/198, 62%), followed closely by physicians reporting that they did not feel educated or have appropriate training on safer injection strategies (108/198, 55%), and/or that they felt counseling on safer injection strategies was better addressed by other services (93/198, 47%).
+Only a minority of physicians reported concerns that counseling would be interpreted as promoting drug use or would increase a patient's drug use (13/198, 2%).
+This question allowed for multiple reasons to be selected and totals add up to >100%.